rubenkruiper/IRReC/IR_system/README.md

 Clone this repository and cd into it.
 Prepare the SPaR.txt container:
 1. build: `docker compose build spar`
-2. run to train a model: `docker-compose up --no-deps spar` Then simply run `docker compose up` to build and start all containers.
+2. run to train a model: `docker-compose up --no-deps spar`, this takes about 20 minutes on a cpu.

+Then simply run `docker compose up` to build and start all containers.
 We have been running our final tests with the system on a VPS server running Ubuntu 22.04 and 24GB of RAM, but without a GPU.
 The system should be able to set up and run faster when running with a GPU.
 <!-- ; the assumption is that you have one of the following:
 1. One or several pre-trained clustering models, enabling clustering of unseen text on a CPU.
 To this end copy the contents